swangchu/pythonByExamples-Tha/example-2/README.md

                 > greater than
                 < less than
                 >= greater than or equal to <= less than equal to
-6. **if folder** contains example for use of assignment operator in Python.
+6. **if folder** contains example for use of if statement in Python.

         Syntax
         if condition :